niturai/AlphaCentauri/Readme.txt

 4. orbit_plot.py:-   This file plots the orbit of all objects according to the options given inside it.

+Note:- For simulation work of Intensity Interferometry, we don't need the full path of Proxima Centauri.
+So, "nstep = 18000" has been taken in parameter.py.

 The simulation of Intensity Interferometry, the computation program has been arranged in the following way:-

 1. obslen.py:-       This file contains information about the position of the source and the position of the telescope for observation.
 The